 Screw on the top part of the moka firmly, but don’t over-tighten it.
 Put the pot on medium heat so that the brewing process is gentle and gradual.
 Remove the moka from the heat after it starts getting noisy; you’ll get better coffee if you don’t worry about trying to get every last drop of water out of the bottom chamber.

 Enjoy your coffee black or with sugar in a demitasse cup, or use it to make delicious lattes.
+Read our complete guide about using Moka Pot.

 This is another popular brewing method for people who like very strong, espresso-like coffee but don’t want to get into buying the bulky and expensive equipment.
 There’s a lot of disagreement about the “proper” way to make Turkish coffee.
 This is just one method out of many, but it will give you a starting point.